On the Robustness of type-II Seesaw Collider Searches: Deforming the Type-II Seesaw Mechanism

 Such a situation motivates considering possible extensions of the minimal type-II seesaw scenario.
 An EFT framework allows one to parameterise the impact of higher-dimensional operators that may arise from UV completions agnostically.
 Dimension-six operators can affect both the production and decay properties of $\Delta^{\pm\pm}$, e.g., via enhancing the pair-production cross section at hadron colliders.
 Furthermore, modified interactions can enhance less-abundant decay channels, reducing sensitivity in the `standard' search channels and shifting the discovery potential toward rarer, and therefore less constrained,~ones.

-In the following, we consider operator sets~\cite{Banerjee:2020jun} that are in direct relation with the key phenomenological ingredients of collider searches: a) operators which modify pair-production of the charged scalars and b) operators which add new decay channels to the doubly-charged scalar or alter its decay dynamics:
+In the following, we consider a subset of operators from the complete basis of Ref.~\cite{Banerjee:2020jun} that are directly relevant to the key phenomenological aspects of collider searches: (i) operators that modify the pair production of charged scalars and (ii) operators that induce new decay channels of the doubly-charged scalar, such as $\Delta^{\pm\pm}\rightarrow \ell^{\pm}\ell^{\pm}\gamma$, thereby altering its decay phenomenology.